OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 When reverse engineering apps, you'll often have access to the target app's release build only.
 Release builds aren't meant to be debugged—after all, that's the purpose of *debug builds*.
 If the system property `ro.debuggable` is set to "0", Android disallows both JDWP and native debugging of release builds.
 Although this is easy to bypass, you're still likely to encounter limitations, such as a lack of line breakpoints.
 Nevertheless, even an imperfect debugger is still an invaluable tool, being able to inspect the run time state of a program makes understanding the program *a lot* easier.

-To _convert_ a release build into a debuggable build, you need to modify a flag in the app manifest file (AndroidManifest.xml).
-Once you've unpacked the app (e.g. `apktool d --no-src UnCrackable-Level1.apk`) and decoded the app manifest, add `android:debuggable="true"` to it using a text editor:
+To _convert_ a release build into a debuggable build, you need to modify a flag in the Android Manifest file (AndroidManifest.xml).
+Once you've unpacked the app (e.g. `apktool d --no-src UnCrackable-Level1.apk`) and decoded the Android Manifest, add `android:debuggable="true"` to it using a text editor:

 ```xml
 <application android:allowBackup="true" android:debuggable="true" android:icon="@drawable/ic_launcher" android:label="@string/app_name" android:name="com.xxx.xxx.xxx" android:theme="@style/AppTheme">
 ```

 Note: To get `apktool` to do this for you automatically, use the `-d` or `--debug` flag while building the APK.
-This will add `android:debuggable="true"` to the app manifest.
+This will add `android:debuggable="true"` to the Android Manifest.

 Even if we haven't altered the source code, this modification also breaks the APK signature, so you'll also have to re-sign the altered APK archive.